 The Thiel Gallery is recognized as one of the finest art museums in Sweden and is beautifully set in walled grounds at Blockhusudden in the royal park of Djurgården.
 The museum houses a unique collection of works of art from the late nineteenth and early twentieth centuries by leading artists of the period including Eugène Jansson, Carl Larsson, Bruno Liljefors, August Strindberg and Anders Zorn.
 The museum also has the largest collection of Edvard Munch's art outside of Norway.
 In the garden, there are scultures by Auguste Rodin, Gustav Vigeland and Johan Tobias Sergel.

 The building was designed by Ferdinand Boberg specifically to house the banker and art patron Ernest Thiel’s magnificent art collection and was completed in 1907.
 The Thiel Gallery also served as Ernest Thiel's home from 1907 to 1924 and has remained largely unaltered ever since.

 The upper floor was designed in accordance with Thiel’s own proposal of two large rooms “whose walls would be covered with paintings”.
 These two rooms, as well as the grand Munch room, all have glass roofs that admit daylight.

 The tower room contains Friedrich Nietzsche’s death mask and prints by Edvard Munch.

-The collection, the building and the garden form a beautiful entity.
+The collection, the building and the garden come together to form a beautiful unified whole.